-And more recently, under our Director of Security, Ed Alford, we've implemented programs to thwart terrorism, too.
+And more recently, under the direction of our Corporate Security Officer Scott Hess, we've implemented programs to thwart terrorism, too.
 So you can be confident that with Crowley, your goods will reach their destination safe and secure - and on time.

 Types of Security

 Crowley's also added new security features to our equipment.
 Our new 102"- wide 53' and 45' containers are built with heavy duty 3/8"-thick slam plates at the top and bottom.
 We've added special bolt-type seal latch attachments to lock the door and secure the doorframe.
 And in high-threat areas, rear-door locking bar seals and tamperproof decals are used in conjunction with convoy truckers and road escorts.
 These new elements make it tougher than ever for smugglers and thieves to gain illegal access to your cargo.

 All Crowley domestic and international terminals are fenced, lighted, patrolled and guarded by trained Crowley security personnel 24 hours a day.
 Even our office staff is fully knowledgeable of our company-wide security procedures.
 Crowley's been implementing tough security and safety procedures at all foreign ports long before they were required.
 In fact, we're proud to say that we maintain the highest physical security standards set by U.S. Customs for foreign ports and cargo operations.
 We make sure that all truckers and rail terminals that handle our cargo also meet our high standards of screening and protection.